haosulab/ManiSkill/mani_skill/assets/robots/inspire_hand/README.md

 Changes Made:
 - Tuned the joint axes/signs to match the real robot.
 - Tuned the limits of some joints to match the current multipliers and offsets
+- To support simulation in physx, the 2 underactuated thumb joints have one of their mimic tags modified to depend on the parent joint instead of the grandparent joint.
 - Added a floating base version of the inspire hand.

 ## Notes